 the result will look something like this:

-Another option to consider (and one that I’ve been using) is to hit the retweet button, and then add your own comment.
-The great thing about this is you can add your own content and get around the 140-character limit.
+Another option to consider (and one that I’ve been using when I’m tweeting live) is to hit the retweet button with comment, and then add your own comment.
+The great thing about this is you can add your own content and get around the 280-character limit.
 It also enables you to maintain the integrity and context of the original Tweet.
 Here’s a sample of something I retweeted from Sam’s feed:

 Remember that to use Twitter effectively to promote your own work, you need to update frequently with interesting content to gain a following, and you also need to reciprocate and promote the work of others.
 No one wants to read or retweet a Twitter feed which is just broadcasting announcements about itself!